sahiljohari/thisthinglearns/README.md

 - Methods based on value functions
 - Methods based on policy search

 There is also a hybrid actor-critic approach that employs both value functions and policy search.
-As far as the scope of this project is concerned, I am going to use the _value functions_ approach to play the Snake game.
+As far as the scope of this project is concerned, I have used the _value functions_ approach to play the Snake game.

 In Q-learning, which is a value functions approach, we use a Q-table that maps environment states with actions taken on them.
 For each (state, action) pair, there is a reward that the agent achieves.
 The idea is to pick a value that maximizes the cumulative reward by the end of an episode.
 To do this, we use an equation called the Bellman equation, which is shown below:
 ![Bellman equation](https://github.com/sahiljohari/thisthinglearns/blob/master/Bellman_equation.PNG)